 Parent of Boulder's CP+B fined $1.5 million by SEC

+Lori Senecal is global CEO of CP+B, which has a major presence in Boulder.
 MDC Partners , the parent to global advertising agency CP+B in Boulder, will pay $1.5 million to the U.S. Securities and Exchange Commission to settle charges that the firm improperly paid perks to a former CEO and that it used non-standard metrics to report financials.
-In a statement MDC CEO Scott L. Kauffman said, "We are extremely pleased to have concluded the SEC investigation.

 Start the conversation, or Read more at Daily Camera.